kensanata/just-halberds/Halberts.md

 > Example: Adalric has Education-9 and Alex rolls 9.
 Adalric is
 > accepted!

-You spend four years as a magician and learn something every year.
+You spend four years as a Mage and learn something every year.
 Each year choose one of the following tables and roll 1d6.

 | 1d6 | Aggressive | Passive | Manipulative | Transgressive |